rwcarlsen/cppscratch/matprop.md

   confusing).

-* Fine-grained property dependency tracking works implicitly and naturally via the function call trees for fetching property values.
+* Fine-grained property dependency tracking works implicitly and naturally via the function call graph for fetching property values.
 Property values are never calculated where/when they aren't needed.

 * Allows users to store stateful values on the mesh at their own custom locations.
 They just